HISTORY

 7Honmaru moat (Inner moat)

 This is the innermost moat of Sumpu Castle.
-It was covered over in 1896, but the southeast area and canal environs have been excavated and reproduced in the present-day.
+It was covered 1896, but the southeast area and canal environs have been excavated and reproduced in the present-day.

 8Ninomaru water canal

 Connects the Honmaru (inner moat) and Ninomaru (center moat).
-Lined with stones, it sports a unique construction.
+Lined with stones, its construction is very unique.
 It also helps maintain the water level of the Honmaru moat.

 9Engraved stones